anomalylabs/s3_adapter-extension/README.md

-# s3_storage_adapter-extension
+# S3 Adapter

-An Amazon S3 storage adapter for the Files module.
+An Amazon S3 adapter for the Files module.